Moner Moto Manush Pailam Na: Production

-In 2013, the director of the film Zakir Hossain Raju announced to making the film with Shakib Khan and Apu Biswas.
+In 2013, the director of the film Jakir Hossain Raju announced to making the film with Shakib Khan and Apu Biswas.
 Then the Muharat of the film was also held with them.
 After that, filming started to be delayed.

-In 2019, Zakir Hossain Raju changed the cast and story of the film and added Shabnom Bubly to the list of actors instead of Apu Biswas.
+In 2019, Jakir Hossain Raju changed the cast and story of the film and added Shabnom Bubly to the list of actors instead of Apu Biswas.

 Filming

 After the filming of three songs from the film Password ended in Turkey in May 2019, two songs from the film Moner Moto Manush Pailam Na were filmed.

 The principal photography of the film began on June 15, 2019.
 Then on June 17 the Muhurat of the film was held for the second time at Dhaka Club in Dhaka.
 The lead actress of the film Shabnom Bubly was injured during the shooting of the film on June 25.
 She later received first aid and took part in the shooting of the film from June 26.
 The filming was completed on July 24, 2019.